Andrew-Kao/andrew-kao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD student in Economics at Harvard.
-My current research interests include political economy, artificial intelligence, and development.
+My current research interests include political economy, IO, and trade in the context of frontier technologies such as artificial intelligence.
 I am also a affiliate at the [Center for American Political Studies](https://caps.gov.harvard.edu/).
-I graduated from the University of Chicago in 2020 with a BS in computational and applied math and a BA in economics.
+I graduated from the University of Chicago with a BS in computational and applied math and a BA in economics.
 My CV is located [here](https://andrew-kao.github.io/files/Andrew_Kao_CV_A_2023-06-11.pdf).

 ## Research